martincostello/lambda-test-server/README.md

 ## Introduction

-A NuGet package that builds on top of the `TestServer` class in the [Microsoft.AspNetCore.TestHost](https://www.nuget.org/packages/Microsoft.AspNetCore.TestHost) NuGet package to provide infrastructure to use with end-to-end/integration tests of .NET Core 3.1 and .NET 6 AWS Lambda Functions using a custom runtime with the `LambdaBootstrap` class from the [Amazon.Lambda.RuntimeSupport](https://www.nuget.org/packages/Amazon.Lambda.RuntimeSupport/) NuGet package.
+A NuGet package that builds on top of the `TestServer` class in the [Microsoft.AspNetCore.TestHost](https://www.nuget.org/packages/Microsoft.AspNetCore.TestHost) NuGet package to provide infrastructure to use with end-to-end/integration tests of .NET 6 AWS Lambda Functions using a custom runtime with the `LambdaBootstrap` class from the [Amazon.Lambda.RuntimeSupport](https://www.nuget.org/packages/Amazon.Lambda.RuntimeSupport/) NuGet package.

 [_.NET Core 3.0 on Lambda with AWS Lambda's Custom Runtime_](https://aws.amazon.com/blogs/developer/net-core-3-0-on-lambda-with-aws-lambdas-custom-runtime/ ".NET Core 3.0 on Lambda with AWS Lambda's Custom Runtime on the AWS Developer Blog")